withastro/docs/src/pages/en/guides/fonts.md

     You’ll find the correct package name in the “Quick Installation” section of each font page on Fontsource’s website.
 It will start with `@fontsource/` followed by the name of the font.
     :::

 3. Import the font package in the layout or component where you want to use the font.
-Usually you will want to do this in a common layout component to make sure the font is available across your site.
+Usually, you will want to do this in a common layout component to make sure the font is available across your site.

     The import will automatically add the necessary `@font-face` rules needed to set up the font.